Skip to Content

 • Settlement of Estates Involving Family Businesses

-Because the probate process in Ohio is meant to finalize a decedent’s estate, the best time to seek the advice of a probate attorney in Cleveland is during the probate process, not after you disagree with case settlement or the distribution of assets.
+Because the probate process in Ohio is meant to finalize a decedent’s estate, the best time to seek the advice of a probate litigation attorney in Cleveland is during the probate process, not after you disagree with the case settlement or the distribution of assets.

 Ohio Probate Court Process

-At the start of probate, a person is appointed to administer the estate, to safeguard decedent’s property, and make sure it is properly distributed after all verified debts are paid.
+At the start of probate, a person is appointed to administer the estate, to safeguard the decedent’s property, and make sure it is properly distributed after all verified debts are paid.
 If there is a Will, this person is usually named in the Will and is called an executor.
 If there is no Will or no person is named in the Will, this person is appointed by the probate court and is called an administrator.

-The executor or administrator may be an individual, a bank or a trust company.
-In many cases, disputes begin at this early state as an executor or administrator will wield power second only to a judge.
+The executor or administrator may be an individual, a bank, or a trust company.
+In many cases, disputes begin at this early stage as an executor or administrator will wield power second only to a judge.
+Common probate tasks include:

 • Caring for the decedent's property;